OpenSource-Syndicate/RAVANA/README.md

 ## 📊 Monitoring the Mind

+The system now supports structured JSON logging, which can be enabled by setting the `LOG_FORMAT` environment variable to `JSON`.
+This allows for easier parsing and analysis with modern log management tools.

 Real-time logging and introspection tools are in development.
 For now, check logs in the `logs/` directory or integrate your preferred dashboard (e.g., Prometheus, Streamlit).

 ---

 ## 🤝 Contribute to the Machine Mind

 We welcome collaborators who dream in code and think like philosophers.
-Want to extend Ravana’s reflection system?
+Want to extend Ravana's reflection system?
 Build a better memory module?
 Help it dream deeper?

 Steps to contribute: